codefellows-seattle-javascript-401d21/34-drag-and-drop/lab-rima/README.md

 ```
 npm run build
 ```
 4. Go to localhost:8080/ to add categories and budgets.
+For customform, go to localhost:8080/customform